 Locating Idle Screw

 All gas chainsaws will have three adjusting screws on the carburetor.
 These adjusters can be accessed without removing any covers.
-The adjuster’s identity will be marked on the side cover of the saw, where the adjusting takes place.
+The adjuster’s identity will be marked on the side cover of the saw where the adjustment occurs.
 You won’t see the adjusters.
 You identify the correct access port and insert the correct adjusting tool.

-The first adjuster is the low throttle adjuster, marked on the body cover and carburetor with the letter (L).
-The second is the high throttle adjuster, and it’s marked with the letter (H).
+The first adjuster is the low throttle speed adjuster, marked on the body cover and carburetor with the letter (L).
+The second is the high throttle speed adjuster, marked with the letter (H).
 These two adjusters are positioned as a pair, side by side.
-Often these H & L adjusters will require a special tool to adjust and are set from the factory.
-They can be adjusted, but it takes real finesse to adjust them correctly.
-I will link a separate guide for that here in the future.

 The 3rd adjuster is the Idle screw adjuster.
 This is usually positioned just above or below the paired low and high adjusters.

 This is the adjuster we are going to adjust.
-It will be marked with the letter I or T or LA.
-Usually, you’ll only need a flat screwdriver, something that will fit through the hole in the side cover.
+It will be marked with the letter I or T, or LA.
+Usually, you’ll only need a flat screwdriver, which will fit through the hole in the side cover.
 You may be tempted to remove the air filter to gain access, but adjusting needs to happen with the air filter fitted.
 That’s the point of the access ports.

-Ports – The adjusting ports are on the left-hand side of the saw.
+Ports – The adjusting ports may be on the left or right-hand side of the saw.
 On some saws, you’ll need to push the pull handle to the side to access the ports.

 The idle adjuster screw will be marked with the letters I, T, or LA.
-And are usually located just above or below the H & L portholes.
+And is located just above or below the H & L portholes.

 Adjusting Idle Screw